feltcoop/eslint-config/README.md

 ## publish

-First update the [changelog](changelog.md) with rule changes or other things, then:
+First update the [changelog](changelog.md) with a helpful summary of changes, then:

 ```bash
 npm version patch|minor|major|etc